dgwartney/pandoc-book-template/contents/hr-agent/response-filters.md

 \pagebreak

-- Click the _Save_ button in the upper right hand corner to save the response filter.
+- Click the _Save_ button in the upper right hand corner.

 ### Exercise: Create an Additional Response Filters